The need for cannabis prevention is more urgent now than ever

 - Giving teens and young adults an in-depth education that acknowledges their beliefs and concerns

-- Providing schools, health care organizations and families with the education and support to have productive conversations with young people and set healthy limits to help protect them from the potentially devastating effects of marijuana use
+- Providing schools, health care organizations and families with the education and support to have productive conversations with young people and set healthy limits to help protect them from the potentially devastating effects of cannabis use

 ¹ Rocky Mountain High Intensity Drug Trafficking Area.
 (2016).
 The legalization of marijuana in Colorado: The impact.
 Latest results for Colorado youth and adult marijuana use.
 [Press Release].
 Retrieved from: Source